 Katie adds, “You’re going to have A LOT of ideas and a LOT to do.
 Write them all down, but don’t do them all.
 Think about your number one objective for that month or quarter, and then go through your long list and circle the ones that actually propel you forward and help you achieve it.
 The rest can wait.”
 Even a few years into business we continue to have to remind ourselves of this.
 It is easy to get distracted by new and exciting ideas, but you need to constantly edit your to-do list to focus only on the things that have to be done now to achieve your next milestone.

-It can be lonely starting a business, and if this is your first one, you will have a lot of questions.
+It can be lonely when you start a business, and if this is your first one, you will have a lot of questions.
 Find a community that you enjoy where you can go for emotional and tactical support.
 Being a part of 1871’s WiSTEM accelerator has been invaluable.
 One of our fellow cohort members, Courtney Shuster, founder of IRL Trivia says, “When I was getting started, I connected over coffee with as many people as I could in the startup space.
 Each coffee chat led to an insight, learning, or new connection that helped me grow and gave me courage to take the next step forward.”

 Find a partner.